 If you’ve been worrying about whether the boom already is over or when it will end, it might be time to start looking for some recession-proof stocks to buy to get you through the lean times.
 Even if you don’t believe those times are not here yet, they very well soon could be.

-Consider this: The March 2009 low for the S&P 500 occurred more than ten years ago.
+Consider this: The March 2009 low of the S&P 500 occurred more than ten years ago.
 Since 1945, the average economic expansion has lasted just under five years.
-This factor in itself should indicate the economy is currently seeing the late stages of the current economic expansion.
+This factor in itself should indicate the economy is currently in the late stages of the current economic expansion.